 Common Online Fraud & Scams

 "Phishing" is a method developed by fraudsters to get unsuspecting victims to reveal their personal information.
-The most common method of phishing involves cleverly designed e-mails which claim to be from reputable companies with whom the recipient may or may not have a relationship.
+The most common method of phishing involves cleverly designed e-mails containing forms requesting personal information which claim to be from reputable companies with whom the recipient may or may not have a relationship.
 The fake e-mail requests the recipient to confirm personal information such as an ID, password, account numbers, etc. The e-mail may instruct the person to "update" or "validate" personal information via e-mail and/or direct them to a phony web site that looks like a legitimate website.

 Fraudulent emails, websites and/or web pages may look strikingly similar to legitimate ones.
 Be sure to check for strange or unusual links, typos, misspellings and incorrect grammar within the body of the text.
 Fraudulent websites may have added word(s), symbols, or numbers before or after the name in the URL.
 Remember that you can always type a URL into your web browser instead of clicking on a link in an email.
 Should you question the origin of any communication regarding your account, please contact IBERIABANK immediately.